karizabal/ratings-project/README.md

-# recipes-and-ratings
+# Analysis of Health and Diet through Recipes and Ratings
-Final Project for DSC 80 course at UCSD.
+DSC 80 Final Project